SQAPractical/ASK/README.md

-*HOW TO PUSH YOUR CHANGES TO GIT HUB*
+git checkout -b *HOW TO PUSH YOUR CHANGES TO GIT HUB*

 1. Cut your own branch from `master` locally, typing:
     `git checkout -b name_of_your_branch`